sony/x590schema/README.md

 ### Option 2:

-Instead of using `x509signatures.json` to insert properties/signatures/array of signatures, do it directly in the source code:
+Instead of using `$ref` to `x509schema.json` as a sibling to `properties`, to insert properties/signatures/array of signatures, do it directly in the source code:

     {
         "$schema": "https://json-schema.org/draft/2020-12/schema",